xlcnd/meteoalarmeu/README.md

-> *WARNING:* METEOLARM changed the rss API, so that this component *doesn't work* anymore!
+> *WARNING:* METEOLARM changed the API, so that this component *doesn't work* anymore!